jastice/my-little-pong/README.md

 ## Instructions

-Run in Elm-Reactor or from (this page)[http://jastice.github.io/my-little-pong/].
+Run in Elm-Reactor or from [the project page](http://jastice.github.io/my-little-pong/).

 * `w`/`s` to move Luna
 * `up`/`down` to move Celestia